leonidas-o/abac-authorization/README.md

 ## Getting Started

+You can use the abac-authorization-toolkit which will setup everything automatically: https://github.com/leonidas-o/abac-authorization-toolkit
+The following however will describe the manual approach.

 ### Setup dependencies
 In your `package.swift` add the abac-authorization package (+ Fluent and your needed driver package, for example FluentPostgresDriver)
 ```swift